 Our programs are designed to be varied, intergenerational, and of interest to all members of our community.

-The Sacred Music Program, under the guidance of Cantor Amy Levy and chaired by Sonnie Katz, is designed to enhance the religious experience at KI.
+The Sacred Music Program, under the guidance of Cantor Amy Levy, is designed to enhance the religious experience at KI.
 Sacred music is at the core of worship.
 It must be respectful of tradition, and, at the same time, participatory, warm and accessible.

 If you are a KI member and would like to participate in adult or youth choir activities, please contact Cantor Levy at (215) 887-8702.